GamePlayer-8/awesome-stars/README.md

 - [megadose/holehe](https://github.com/megadose/holehe) - holehe allows you to check if the mail is used on different sites like twitter, instagram and will retrieve information on sites with the forgotten password function.
 - [Wakoma/nimble](https://github.com/Wakoma/nimble) - The nimble.
 An open source, rapidly deployable, wireless mesh network.
 - [naftaliharris/tauthon](https://github.com/naftaliharris/tauthon) - Fork of Python 2.7 with new syntax, builtins, and libraries backported from Python 3.
-- [signag/raspi-cam-srv](https://github.com/signag/raspi-cam-srv) - Web Server for Raspi Camera Access
+- [signag/raspi-cam-srv](https://github.com/signag/raspi-cam-srv) - Web Server for Raspi Camera Access and control of GPIO-devices
 - [nitanmarcel/waydroid-magisk](https://github.com/nitanmarcel/waydroid-magisk) - Kitsune Mask (magisk) manager for Waydroid.
 - [user1342/DISintegrity](https://github.com/user1342/DISintegrity) - A tool for analysing Android APKs and extracting root, integrity, and tamper detection checks.
 - [unix3dgforce/lpunpack](https://github.com/unix3dgforce/lpunpack) - command-line tool for extracting partition images from super